A riled Trump sounds off outside the New York fraud trial that accuses him of lying about wealth

 Judge Arthur Engoron ruled last week that Trump committed fraud in his business dealings.
 If upheld on appeal, the ruling could force Trump to give up New York properties including Trump Tower, a Wall Street office building, golf courses and a suburban estate.
 Trump has called it a "a corporate death penalty" and insisted the judge is unfair and out to get him.

-This trial concerns six remaining claims in the lawsuit, including allegations of conspiracy, falsifying business records and insurance fraud.
-It is a non-jury trial, which Engoron said was legally required when a suit seeks not only money but a court order setting out something a defendant must do or not do.
+The non-jury trial concerns six remaining claims in the lawsuit, including allegations of conspiracy, falsifying business records and insurance fraud.
+Engoron said that neither side sought a jury and that state law doesn't allow for juries when suits seek not only money but a court order setting out something a defendant must do or not do.

 James is seeking $250 million in penalties and a ban on Trump doing business in New York.